 Practical application: from the DPIA to certification

-• Data protection impact assessment (DPIA, Art.
+- Data protection impact assessment (DSFA, Art.
 35 GDPR)For planned processing activities with a high risk to the rights and freedoms of data subjects, the SDM provides a structured approach to identifying, analyzing and assessing these risks.
 It helps to define appropriate technical and organizational measures that adequately mitigate these risks.
-In particular, the guarantee objectives serve as guidelines for systematically assessing the impact on data protection.
+In particular, the warranty objectives serve as guidelines for the systematic assessment of the impact on the Data protection.

-• Auditing and controlOrganizations can use the SDM to analyse their existing processing activities and compare them with a target status resulting from the requirements of the GDPR and the respective guarantee targets.
+- Auditing and controlOrganizations can use the SDM to analyze their existing processing activities and compare them with a target state resulting from the requirements of the GDPR and the respective warranty objectives.
 The catalog of reference measures that accompanies the SDM supports the systematic review of technical and organizational protective measures.
 This allows not only weak points to be identified, but also targeted improvement measures to be derived.

-• Preparation for data protection certifications (Art.
+- Preparation for data protection certifications (Art.
 42 GDPR)The SDM can serve as a basis for assessing data protection compliance and facilitate preparation for recognized certifications.
-The objectifiable criteria, which are based on the warranty objectives and risk assessments, enable comprehensible documentation of the data protection strategy and create trust among business partners, customers and supervisory authorities.
+The objectifiable criteria, which are based on the warranty objectives and risk considerations, enable a comprehensible Documentation of the data protection strategy and create trust among business partners, customers and supervisory authorities.

-• Communication with supervisory authoritiesThe SDM represents a common reference model that is understood and used by both data controllers and data protection supervisory authorities.
-This makes it easier to argue and document in the context of control procedures or when reporting data protection violations.
+- Communication with supervisory authoritiesThe SDM represents a common reference model that is understood and used by both data controllers and data protection supervisory authorities.
+This makes it easier to argue and Documentation as part of control procedures or when reporting data protection violations.

-• Integration into existing management systemsThe structured methodology of SDM is ideally suited for embedding in already established management systems such as the IT baseline protection of the German Federal Office for Information Security (BSI) or ISO/IEC 27001.
-This creates a continuous line between data protection, information security and risk management.
+- Integration into existing management systemsThe structured methodology of SDM is ideally suited for embedding in already established management systems such as the IT baseline protection of the German Federal Office for Information Security (BSI) or ISO/IEC 27001.
+This creates a consistent line between data protection, information security and risk management.

 Overall, the SDM not only provides a theoretical foundation, but also tried-and-tested tools for designing, evaluating and optimizing data protection-compliant processes.